NicMoe/tableau-intro-with-trees/README.md

 9. Let's fix the colors and the ordering of the canopy suitability status to resemble the static [PDF](http://chicagorti.org/CanopySummaries) charts.

    Click on 'Color' in the 'Marks' box.
-Click 'Edit Colors…' in the pop-up box: the hex codes used in the [PDF](http://chicagorti.org/CanopySummaries)'s are `#dddddd` for 'Unsuitable', `#aed000` for 'Plantable', and `#006600` for 'Canopy'.
+Click 'Edit Colors…' in the pop-up box, and one-by-one double-click each ccategory you want to change the color of: the hex codes used in the [PDF](http://chicagorti.org/CanopySummaries)'s are `#dddddd` for 'Unsuitable', `#aed000` for 'Plantable', and `#006600` for 'Canopy'.
 For Mac users, you will need to choose the second tab within the 'Colors' pop-up, select 'RGB Sliders' in the dropdown, and input hex color values in the appropriate box.
 Click 'OK', and set the correct color for all three categories.

    To change the ordering to match the chart, mouseover the blue 'Status' within the 'Marks' box and click on the down arrow.
 Click 'Sort…', sort by 'Manual sort', and modify to reflect [PDF](http://chicagorti.org/CanopySummaries) chart order ('Unsuitable' on top, 'Canopy' on bottom).